Global dynamics of the Horava-Lifshitz cosmological model in a non-flat universe with non-zero cosmological constant: Abstract

 \section{Abstract}

-In the case of non-zero cosmological constant the global dynamics of the cosmological model based on Ho\v{r}ava-Lifshitz gravity in a non-flat universe is characterized by using the qualitative theory of differential equations.
+When the cosmological constant is non-zero the dynamics of the cosmological model based on Ho\v{r}ava-Lifshitz gravity in a non-flat universe is characterized by using the qualitative theory of differential equations.

 \hrulefill

 \hrulefill